 Though most states now officially recognize Juneteenth, it's still not a national holiday.
 As a senator, Barack Obama co-sponsored legislation to make Juneteenth a national holiday, though it didn't pass then or while he was president.
-One supporter of the idea is 91-year-old Opal Lee—since 2016, Lee has been walking from state to state to draw attention to the cause and plans to make the steps of the U.S. Capitol in Washington, D.C., her last stop.
+One supporter of the idea is 91-year-old Opal Lee—since 2016, Lee has been walking from state to state to draw attention to the cause.

 11. THE JUNETEENTH FLAG IS FULL OF SYMBOLISM.